Optimal Control of Reserve Asset Portfolios for Stablecoins: Analytical and Computational Methods

 Within the optimization horizon $[t_k, t_k+T]$, we must propagate conditional mean intensities to compute the expected redemption flow $\hat{Q}(t)$ at each instant.
 Simply using initial intensities would ignore the predictable evolution of redemption pressure over the planning horizon.
 The conditional mean intensities evolve according to

 where the self-excitation terms $\kappa_X \hat{\lambda}_X(t)$ arise from taking expectations of future jump contributions.
 These ODEs exploit the Markovian property of exponential Hawkes processes: given current intensities, the expected future evolution depends only on these values, not the full history.
-The expected net redemption flow $\hat{Q}(t) = \bar{z}_R \hat{\lambda}_R(t) - \bar{z}_M \hat{\lambda}_M(t)$ then enters the deterministic system dynamics, with the crucial feedback that peg deviations influence future redemption intensity through the $\zeta \Delta P(t)^2$ term.
-This coupling necessitates joint propagation of all state variables, as flows and peg trajectory depend on each other dynamically.
-Given mean transaction sizes $\bar{z}_R$ and $\bar{z}_M$, the expected net redemption flow becomes $\hat{Q}(t) = \bar{z}_R \hat{\lambda}_R(t) - \bar{z}_M \hat{\lambda}_M(t)$.
-Substituting these deterministic forecasts into the system dynamics yields
+The expected outstanding supply within the MPC horizon evolves as Substituting these deterministic forecasts into the system dynamics yields

 where $\hat{S}_{\mathrm{out}}(t)$ evolves according to the expected mint and redemption flows.
 The computed trajectory $u^*(t)$ for $t \in [t_k, t_k+T]$ represents the optimal response to expected future conditions, with only the initial segment $u^*(t)$ for $t \in [t_k, t_{k+1})$ implemented before re-solving with updated state information.